UPPMAX/programming_formalisms/docs/literature/README.md

 They recommend to use Agile software development models, but it is unclear where they base this on exactly.

+## Summary of `[Beelders and du Plessis, 2015]`

+This study asked students to read code, with or without syntax highlighting.
+They found no significant difference in understanding.

 ## Summary of `[Bergström and Moberg, 2002]`

 This paper describes how the weather data, used in the learners